 Purpose Specificity

-Privacy commitments SHALL be expressed by documenting clear and concise purpose(s) for collecting, using and disclosing personal information.
+Privacy commitments SHALL be expressed by documenting clear and concise purpose(s) for collecting, using and disclosing personal data.
 Purposes may be described in other terms, such as goals, objectives, requirements, or functionalities.
 In the context of engineering software designs:

 Purposes must be limited and specific; and